 Instagram and influencing have become (almost) synonymous.

-People are open to buying products or services based on what they see in their feeds from the influencers they follow.
-Why?
-That’s because they trust these influencers.
+Because people are open to buying products or services based on what they see in their feeds from the influencers they follow.
+That's because they trust these influencers.

 You can use this influence and make it work for you by getting your brand out in front of your chosen industry influencer's followers.

-Try to identify influencers with an audience similar to whom you want to target.
-If top influencers are out of your budget, you can also reach out to the more affordable micro-influencers to post about your product or service and influence more people to buy your stuff.
+Before you sign any contracts, though, try to identify influencers with an audience similar to whom you want to target.
+If top influencers are out of your budget, reach out to the more affordable micro-influencers to post about your product or service and influence more people to buy your stuff.

 After paying an influencer to post about your product or company, you can run ads using the content they create AND/OR run the ads from their profile.
 Doing the latter will make it seem the ad is from the influencer and not from your brand, which will help with optics.

-Here’s an example of cosmetics giant Smashbox partnering with Lilly Singh, a former talk-show host and popular comedian, to promote their eyeliner to her 10.4 million followers on Instagram.
+Here's a well-known example of cosmetics giant Smashbox partnering with Lilly Singh, a former talk-show host and popular comedian, to promote their eyeliner to her millions of followers on Instagram.

 Sometimes your fans can be your best resource.

-Collect and post user generated content (UGC) that highlights whatever you’re selling to use as your ad creative.
-Most likely, the UGC will look more authentic to Instagram, helping your brand to blend in like a friend, while also helping your product to get noticed.
+With permission, many companies collect and post user-generated content (UGC) that highlights whatever you're selling to use as your ad creative.
+Most likely, the UGC will look more authentic to Instagram, helping your brand to blend in like a friend while also helping your product to get noticed.

 This sounds super confusing, but hear us out.